tc39/proposal-bigint/README.md

 ### Int64/Uint64

 Brendan Eich previously proposed two types--signed and unsigned Int64/Uint64, for JavaScript.
 These meet many of the concrete use cases for BigInts.
-One claim is that they may provide more predictable performance; however, my understanding is that, if the appropriate casting operator (e.g., `BigInt.asUnsignedIntWithWidth`) is used everywhere, an implementation like V8 is expected provide the same performance for BigInt as it would for an Int64 type.
+One claim is that they may provide more predictable performance; however, my understanding is that, if the appropriate casting operator (e.g., `BigInt.asUintN`) is used everywhere, an implementation like V8 is expected provide the same performance for BigInt as it would for an Int64 type.
 The risks of this approach are that the performance won't pan out without harder-to-remove cliffs, or that the ergonomics will be too bad for performance-sensitive code--we'll watch for these risks as the prototype advances.

 ### Allowing mixed operands